Riaz-Mahmud/docker-compose-nodejs-mongobd/README.md

-# LAMP stack built with Docker Composer for Node.js MongoDB and Nginx
+# LAMP stack built with Docker Composer for Node.js PHP MongoDB MongoExpress Redis

 A basic LAMP stack environment built using Docker Compose.
 It consists of the following:

 - NodeJs
 - MongoDB
 - MongoDB Express
-- Nginx
+- PHP
 - Redis

 ## Installation